 Like all British choirs, ECS had to stop holding live rehearsals when the Covid pandemic struck in March 2020.
 The Society adapted to the new circumstances and found its way onto Zoom, where some singing could recommence.
 There was a brief period in the summer when, with much care and planning, socially distanced rehearsals could be held in St Martin’s Church itself, to allow members adequate space, while those not attending followed on a live stream.
 With the resurgence of the virus and further lockdowns we again had to rehearse concert music on Zoom where, with a positive attitude and a recording to sing along to, members could keep their spirits up and their voices exercised.

-At the time of writing, ECS is returning to in person, though socially distanced rehearsals, has performed 2 live concerts to masked audiences, and is celebrating the choir's Centenary with a full programme of special concerts in the coming months.
+At the time of writing, ECS has returned to our usual rehearsals in Church House, and is celebrating the choir's Centenary with a full programme of special concerts iduring 2022.

 * outside the Covid pandemic